Procedural Direction PIC10 - Personal Injury Commission Hearings

 (k) any further or other legal or factual matters or exceptional circumstances that the party wishes to rely upon to establish that a hearing which is not in-person is potentially unfair.

-11. If the Commission decides that a Venue Option will be used that includes an in-person component, the Commission may impose conditions on how that in-person hearing will be conducted, such as limiting the number of participants, which, in the exercise of its discretion, will aim to maximise the health and safety of all participants and will consider the COVID-19 risk profile at the relevant time.
+11. If the Commission decides that a Venue Option will be used that includes an in-person component, the Commission may impose conditions on how that in-person hearing will be conducted, such as limiting the number of participants, which, in the exercise of its discretion, will aim to maximise the health and safety of all participants, including considering the COVID-19 risk profile at the relevant time.

 12. Questioning or cross-examination of witnesses (including parties) may be permitted if the presiding member decides that it is necessary or is otherwise significantly preferred, in the interests of justice or for any other reason.